uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

 2. Scroll down to "Volumes Attached" and make note of the :code:`<mount>` part of :code:`<volume-name> on <mount>` for your attached volume as it will be used in later steps.

    .. figure:: ./images/persistent_volumes_000.png
+      :alt: Image showing the my_instance overview page.
+The page has been scrolled to the bottom.
+The mouse is pointing to a label under the Volumes Attached heading.
+The mouse is pointing to the Attached To label reading my_volume on /dev/vdb.

 3. SSH into the instance from your local machine or from Cheaha.

 4. Verify the volume is attached by using :bash:`sudo fdisk -l | egrep "<mount>""`

    .. figure:: ./images/persistent_volumes_001.png
+      :alt: Image showing the MINGW64 terminal on Windows.
+The last three lines show the sudo fdisk -l command entered.
+The result includes the disk label /dev/vdb.

 5. Format the volume using :bash:`sudo fdisk "<mount>"`